-The Butterball Turkey Breast from Costco can be found in the frozen section, the turkey breast comes wrapped in a bag inside a box and is frozen solid.
-I let it defrost in the fridge overnight and it was still slightly frozen the next day at about 4:30pm.
+The turkey breast can be found in the frozen section at Costco.
+It comes wrapped in a bag inside a box and is frozen solid.
+I let it defrost in the fridge overnight and it was still slightly frozen the next day at about 4:30 p.m.
 To cook the breast, you run it under water for a minute, take it out of the bag, put it in your roaster and pop it in the oven.
-You turn it once halfway through cooking.
-The time it takes to cook depends on if you’re cooking it from frozen or thawed in the fridge.
-Three hours and 30 minutes if frozen, two hours and 15 minutes if thawed.
-Honestly cooking the breast was pretty simple.
-I did have to turn the breast over, check the temperature a few times, cook it longer and scrub my roasting pan to clean it.
-I never thought it would be so simple but this took minimal effort to cook.
-It is a bone-in turkey breast so it was slightly difficult to get all the meat off and cut it perfectly.
-If you’re a soup making person, you could definitely use this to make soup afterwards.
-This definitely scores points for convenience.
-Making the gravy and sides were more work than the turkey.
+You turn it once, halfway through cooking.
+The time it takes to cook depends on whether you’re cooking it frozen or after it has been thawed in the fridge - three hours and 30 minutes if it's frozen, two hours and 15 minutes if it's been thawed.
+Cooking the breast was pretty simple.
+I did have to check the temperature a few times and cook it longer.
+I also had to scrub my roasting pan to clean it (which I expected).
+I never thought it could be so simple to make turkey.
+It is a bone-in turkey breast, so it was slightly difficult to get all of the meat off and cut it perfectly.
+If you’re a soup-making person, you could definitely use your leftovers to make soup.
+Anyway, I have to give this product points for convenience.
+Making the gravy and sides were more work than making the turkey!

-A 100g serving of turkey is 160 calories, 10 grams of fat, 230 mg of sodium and 18 grams of protein.
-The Naturally Inspired turkey breast has been raised on a whole grain diet and without the use of any antibiotics.
-This isn’t as healthy or lean as a completely natural fresh turkey, the fat content and sodium is most likely from the canola oil and salt used to season the turkey.
+A 100 gram serving of Butterball Naturally Inspired Seasoned Turkey Breast contains 160 calories, 10 grams of fat, 230 milligrams of sodium and 18 grams of protein.
+The box states that the turkeys are raised on a whole grain diet and without the use of any antibiotics.
+This isn’t as healthy or lean as a completely natural, fresh turkey though.
+The higher fat and sodium are likely from the canola oil and salt used to season the meat.

-Overall I was really hoping this would curb my turkey craving until Christmas and make me extra jolly like Old Saint Nick but unfortunately this was a miss.
-I wouldn’t purchase this again but I could see it being beneficial if you’re in a time crunch or know that you like oil infused, seasoned, Butterball Turkey already.
+I was really hoping that the Butterball Naturally Inspired Seasoned Turkey Breast would curb my turkey craving until Christmas and make me extra jolly like Old Saint Nick, but unfortunately this was a miss.
+I wouldn’t purchase it again.
+Still, I could see it being useful if you’re in a time crunch or enjoyable if you like oil-infused, heavily-seasoned Butterball turkey.

-Any secret tips you have to cook a turkey?
-What's your favorite turkey side?
+Do you have any secret tips for cooking a turkey?
+What's your favorite turkey side dish?
 Gravy or no gravy?